avario-cpu/from-pain-to-beauty/src/robeau/docs/node_relationship_docs.md

 ### EXPECTS
 Will reduce the scope of conversation to the expected nodes.
 If none are reached, it will warn the user, then try again.
 If it fails again, Robeau will give up and move on.
 There's a time delay on expects so that you don't leave Robeau hanging for like 10 seconds after he asked a question.
 The way this is communicated to the database is by using additional node processing when the condition is raised in the `ConversationState` class, only this time using SYSTEM as a source rather than USER/ROBEAU.
+>> Presence of expectations in the `ConversationState` will make Robeau listen to you.
+Failing to match expectations with whatever you say then will trigger a "no match found" respond

 ### LISTENS
 Kind of a silent expect.
 The scope won't be reduced, but some answers that were not accessible will now be recognized under the Whisper label.
 If anything other than the whisper is said, it just proceeds as normal.
 Listens usually have a time limitation.
+>> Presence of listens in the `ConversationState` will make Robeau listen to you.
+Failing to match listens with whatever you say then will NOT trigger a "no match found" respond

 ### PRIMES
 Like unlock, only it will get deactivated as soon as any activation relation is successful, so it's a one-time thing.